top of page

 Inclusive & Judgment-Free

-We offer an inclusive, non-judgmental law firm environment, no matter your circumstances.
-With expertise in serving South Asian/immigrant, LGBTQIA+, and polyamorous communities.
+I offer an inclusive, non-judgmental law firm environment, no matter your circumstances.
+With experience and knowledge in serving South Asian/immigrant, LGBTQIA+, and polyamorous communities.

 Image of 2 partner engaged in a conversation.
 JKB Law.